mapbox/mapbox-navigation-android/changelog/README.md

 You can choose any name for your changelog files because the GitHub action will rename files in `changelog/unreleased/features` and `changelog/unreleased/bugfixes` directories to `${PR_NUMBER}.md` when you open a PR.

-To view the changelog for the current branch, run the command `python3 scripts/changelog/assemble_changelog.py`.
-This script will collect all the files in the `changelog/unreleased` directory and generate a changelog in the following format:
+For every PR the script will generate and update a comment with a changelog for the current branch in the following format:

 ```
+# Changelog
 #### Features
 - Feature 1 [#1234](https://github.com/mapbox/mapbox-navigation-android/pull/1234)
 - Feature 2 [#2345](https://github.com/mapbox/mapbox-navigation-android/pull/2345)